Ara Gregorian - Artistic Director, violin and viola

 Top prize winner of the 1993 ARD International Music Competition in Munich and the Bunkamura Orchard Hall Award, Huang has appeared as soloist with the Bavarian Radio Orchestra, the Tokyo Philharmonic, the Berlin Radio Symphony and the National Symphony of Taiwan.
 She has performed at the Marlboro, Spoleto, Aspen, Santa Fe, and Music@Menlo festivals, and is on the faculty at The Juilliard School and the Curtis Institute.

-A founding member of the award-winning Brentano String Quartet, Kannen performs chamber music as a member of the Apollo Trio, on period instruments with the Houston-based group Context, and at many major music festivals.
+A founding member of the award-winning Brentano String Quartet, Kannen performs chamber music as a member of the Apollo Trio, on period instruments with the Houston-based group Context, and at many major music festivals such as Yellow Bran, Chamber Music Northwest and the Portland Chamber Music Festival.
 He is currently the Director of Chamber Music at the Peabody Conservatory of Music where he holds the Sidney Friedberg Chair in Chamber Music.
 He has recorded for the CRI label.

-The versatile violinist/violist Ida Kavafian has performed extensively as a soloist, as Artist of the Chamber Music Society of Lincoln Center, as co-founder of Tashi, OPUS ONE, Trio Valtorna, Bravo!
-Colorado in Vail and Music from Angel Fire, where she is Artistic Director.
+The versatile violinist/violist Ida Kavafian has performed extensively as a soloist, as Artist of the Chamber Music Society of Lincoln Center, and as co-founder of Tashi, OPUS ONE and Trio Valtorna.
 Former member of the renowned Beaux Arts Trio, she is a faculty member at The Curtis Institute, The Juilliard School and Bard College.
 She has also found great success with her hobby, raising prize winning purebred Vizsla dogs.

 First prize winner of the Paganini International Competition, Kim has performed with the Philadelphia Orchestra, the San Francisco Symphony and the Seoul Philharmonic.
 He is a recipient of the Avery Fisher Career Grant and the Borletti-Buitoni Trust Award.
 Kim is the founder and artistic director of the Lake Champlain Chamber Music Festival, and is a professor of violin at Stony Brook University and the Peabody Institute of John Hopkins University.

 A former member of the Mendelssohn Quartet, the Grammy Award nominated Ridge Quartet and the Naumburg Award-winning Meliora Quartet, Lambros has appeared at the Aspen, Helsinki, Santa Fe, Yellow Barn and Spoleto festivals; collaborated with the Guarneri, Cleveland, Brentano, Orion and Juilliard quartets; and performed with the Lincoln Center Chamber Music Society.
-Lambros is a member of the chamber music faculty at the Peabody Conservatory and will be joining the viola faculty of the New England Conservatory in the fall of 2014.
+Lambros is a member of the chamber music faculty at the Peabody Conservatory of Music and the viola faculty at New England Conservatory.

 First prize winner of the 2010 Naumburg International Piano Competition, Soyeon Kate Lee has performed as soloist with numerous orchestras worldwide including the Clevelend Orchestra and London Symphony, and has given critically-acclaimed solo recitals at Carnegie Hall’s Zankel Hall, Lincoln Center, the Kennedy Center and Leipzig’s Gewandhaus.
 She is a member of Lincoln Center’s Chamber Music Society Two, a recording artist for Naxos, and a winner of the Concert Artists Guild Competition.